eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/application-yaml-spec.md

 # List of microservice names to which a route needs to be created
 routes:
   - heart-rate-viewer # This will create a route from 'heart-rate-monitor' to 'heart-rate-viewer'
-# When deploying application, the application level 'routes' field is prefered to this field
+# When deploying application, the application level 'routes' field is preferred to this field

 # Mandatory application name inside which to deploy the microservice
 application: Healthcare Wearable